ChrisLearningCode2/Knowledgebase/README.md

 I started on a Windows 11 laptop and created a project directory:

-it-knowledge-base
+it-knowledge-base/
-└── backend
+└── backend/
 Inside the backend directory, I created a Python virtual environment:

-backend
+backend /
-└── .venv
+└── .venv/
 The virtual environment gives the project its own Python packages without interfering with other Python projects on my computer.

 I then created:

-backend
+backend /
-└── main.py
+└── main.py/

 I used FastAPI for the backend because I wanted a lightweight Python **API** that would be easy to develop and test.
 I am also still a beginner.